Th0masLavigne/2-compartment-poromechanical-and-LDF-measurement/README.md

 Please run first `python3 -m pip install .` at ./Theoretical_developments_and_service_files/0_Service_files/porous_fenicsx to create the package.
 This allows not to copy paste the service files (modules) but use them directly as a package.

 An example for poro-hyper-elastic material is available on the following [link](https://github.com/Th0masLavigne/Skin_porous_modelling).
+Ongoing work is focused on the enhancement and theoretical improvement/correction for large displacement fields.
+Corresponding codes will be available as soon as possible.

 ## Acknowledgments